Ichi1234567/about-functional/PITCHME.md

 ---
 @title[Introduction - 1]

-* Function Language or Function Programming?
+* Function Language
+  * a programming language
+  * fit some requests: no side effects, lazy...
+* Functional Programming
+  * a style of building the structure

 ---
 @title[Introduction - 2]